MultiSafepay/docs/content/my-account/prohibited-products-services.md

 If you sell alcohol, you must:

-- State this clearly on your website.
+- State this clearly on your site.
 - Email a signed declaration about alcoholic beverages (once only) to <risk@multisafepay.com>

 <details id="how-to-download-a-declaration">